 I dedicate one night per weekend, usually Sunday, to self-care.
 I whiten my teeth, do a facial, tweeze my eyebrows, and take a bath.
 I also make sure my purse is restocked and my outfit is picked out for the next day.
 Then I set my alarm for the morning, and I’m ready to go for a fresh new week.

-All in all, that is my weekend reset!
+All in all, that is my Sunday Reset!
 Sometimes I do it all on a Sunday, and sometimes I spread it out over the whole weekend.
 It usually takes around 2 hours in total, plus the grocery shop.
 It seems like a lot of time all at once, but when I think about the calm it brings to my week, it is more than worth it.
 In the end, it probably saves me more than two hours of lost time spent looking for things or feeling frustrated or stressed.
 To learn more about the Sunday Reset, check out this article called How To Do the Sunday Reset the Right Way!
 (You'll also see a few suggestions from yours truly in that article!)

 Monthly Organizing Habits